 - Translational and Interdisciplinary Research

 - This award is aimed at fostering interdisciplinary teams to work collaboratively on key experiments that may lead to the next phase of discovery.
 These projects should be strategically targeted to conduct research that will lead to the next step along the road to translation.

 - Outcomes, Research into practice, and Community-Engaged Research

 - Ensuring that research is translated into practice is a difficult transition to navigate.
 This award is for comparative outcomes and community engagement projects that bridge the gap between science and the proven efficacy of treatments in order to translate these findings into practice.

 - Novel Clinical and Translational Methodologies

-The Pilot awards RFA, which features specific application requirements for each pilot category, is issued periodically and is sent to all Yale faculty.
-For an example of the most recent RFA (now closed), click here.
+The Pilot awards RFA, which features specific application and deadline requirements for each pilot category, is issued periodically and is sent to all Yale faculty.
+For the 2014 RFA, click here.

 For more information, please contact: